jbcodeforce/aws-studies/docs/playground/gettingstarted.md

 ## Create a EC2 instance with Terraform

-* Build a main.tf (/Code/Studies/terraform/learn-terraform-aws-instance/main.tf) like below, which uses the aws provider to provision a micro EC2 instance:
+* Build a main.tf [labs/terraform-vpc](https://github.com/jbcodeforce/aws-studies/tree/main/labs/terraform-vpc), which uses the aws provider to provision a micro EC2 instance:

     ```json
     terraform {